paoloitaliani/Text-Classification/README.md

   entries.append((model_name, accuracy))

 ```
-The results of the analysis are show below
+The results of the analysis are shown below

 | Model  | Accuracy |
 | ------------- | ------------- |